d0tTino/docs-/docs/cyberpunk-cookbook.md

-subtle interplay of lobbying, market dominance, and legislative inertia, but the outcome is functionally identical: a private entity is endowed with quasi-sovereign power to pursue its economic objectives under the protection of the state.
-2.1.2 The Infrastructure of Control: Private Armies, Taxation, and Technology With its charter secured, the EIC built an infrastructure of control that was both physical and administrative.
+subtle interplay of lobbying, market dominance, and legislative inertia, but the outcome is functionally identical: a private entity is endowed with quasi-sovereign power to pursue its economic objectives under the protection of

+##### 2.1.2 The Infrastructure of Control: Private Armies, Taxation, and Technology

+With its charter secured, the EIC built an infrastructure of control that was both physical and administrative.
 It established fortified trading posts and factories in key locations like Surat, Madras, and Calcutta, which became the hubs of its commercial and political power.
 To protect these assets